 Traditional RACI matrices weren't built for a world where AI agents perform tasks alongside humans.
-GRACI™ extends the proven RACI framework with AI-specific governance dimensions.
+GRACI™ extends the proven RACI framework with AI-specific governance dimensions — and introduces the organizational role required to own them.

 The Evolution from RACI to GRACI™

-RACI (Responsible, Accountable, Consulted, Informed) has been the gold standard for defining roles and responsibilities for decades.
+RACI — Responsible, Accountable, Consulted, Informed — has been the gold standard for defining roles and responsibilities for decades.
 But it was designed for a fully human workforce.
-When AI enters the workflow, three critical questions emerge:
+When AI enters the workflow, three critical questions emerge that RACI has no column for:

 - Who governs which AI tools can be used for this task?

-- Who verifies AI-generated output before it's treated as final?
+- Who verifies AI-generated output before it is treated as final?

 - How do we differentiate between AI-assisted and AI-only work?